South Sudanese refugees in Uganda have many challenges to overcome and must rely on God for comfort.

 Many of these refugees were well off before they had to flee South Sudan.
-They were business owners; they worked in offices.
+They were business owners or worked in offices.
 But money doesn’t matter when you are being attacked.
-You have to leave your comfortable home and run to a country to that you may have never seen before.
+You leave your comfortable home and run to a country that you may have never seen before.

-“Usually, when you’re dealing with a refugee, it has a lot of aspects that are attached to it,” Martha said.
-“One of the aspects is the psychological pain that they go through.”
+“Usually, when you’re dealing with a refugee, a lot of aspects are attached to it,” Martha said.
+“One aspect is the psychological pain they go through.”

 Samaritan’s Purse is feeding 20,000 refugees every week at Kiryandongo.
 The food is meeting basic necessities, but there are far more needs that Samaritan’s Purse cannot fulfill.
-For those, the refugees will have to look to the hope they have in God.
+For those, the refugees have to look to the faith they have in God.
 It’s both difficult and necessary.

 “They have suffered a lot of conflict,” Martha said.
 “Some of them have suffered rape.
-Some of them have witnessed the killing of their own loved ones.
+Some have witnessed the killing of their loved ones.
 Some of them have never witnessed peace in their lifetimes.”